SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Log In

-To allow users to log in .
-After succesfully log in, users get redirected to the profile page.
+To allow users to log in.
+After succesfully having logged in, users get redirected to the profile page.
 A Register button for non-users can be found on this page.

-### Log In Link

 ### Register

 Page where is possible to create an account.
 A Login link is  also displayed for visitors that already have an account.

-### Register Link

 ### Ad Resource

 Page used to add Learning Resources.
 All fields must be filled to complete the process.
-The form is validated and when submited succesfully the user gets redirected to their profile page.and redirects the user to the profile page.
+The form is validated and when submited succesfully the user gets redirected to their profile page.
 There is also a reset button to clear all info.

 Ad Resource Link